Robust Upper Bounds for Adversarial Training: Introduction

 Also, we show that these methods consistently achieve higher standard accuracy (i.e., non adversarial accuracy), than the nominal neural networks trained without robustness.
 While this result is not true for a general choice of uncertainty set (see for example \cite{ilyas2019adversarial}), we observe that when the uncertainty set has the appropriate size it can significantly improve the classification performance of the network, which is consistent with the results obtained for other classification models like Support Vector Machines, Logistic Regression and Classification Trees \citep{bertsimas2019robust}.

-The paper is organized as follows: Section \ref{sec:previous} revisits related work with robust Optimization and deep learning, Section \ref{sec:optimization-problem} defines the robust problem, Section \ref{sec:ARUB} presents our first method (Approximate Robust Upper Bound), and Section \ref{sec:RUB} contains our second method (Robust Upper Bound).
+The paper is organized as follows: Section \ref{sec:previous} revisits previous works on RO, Section \ref{sec:optimization-problem} defines the robust problem, Section \ref{sec:aRUB} presents the first method (Approximate Robust Upper Bound), and Section \ref{sec:RUB} contains the second method (Robust Upper Bound).
 Lastly, Section \ref{sec:experiments} contains the results for the computational experiments.